 Quintana earned Bachelor of Science degrees in Psychology and Family & Human Development from Arizona State University.
 She has worked as a tutor and teaching assistant for students in grades 2-12 for almost a decade in different subjects, including AP classes and test preparation (SAT, ACT, ISEE and SSAT).
 After college, she directed her passion for development and teaching into helping students with special needs, working with students whose ages ranged from 18 months to 22-years and delivering ABA services both in home and at school.
 Quintana moved to Boston for graduate school, earning an M.A. in Psychology from Boston University.
 Currently, she works as a Research Assistant at Dana-Farber Cancer Institute.
 Outside of work, she enjoys watching hockey and dreams of someday having a corgi.

-Samantha is currently working on her PhD in population health at Northeastern University after getting her MPH at George Washington University.
+Samantha recently completed her PhD in population health at Northeastern University after getting her MPH at George Washington University.
 Because of her passion for teaching, she hopes to use her PhD to teach at a university while doing research in public health.
 She has been tutoring SAT and ACT prep for many years and finds working with adolescents to be extremely rewarding – she has put in as many as 40 tutoring hours in a single week!
 Having taken the GRE twice in recent years, she understands firsthand the difficulty of planning and executing a strategy to master a standardized test, and also knows the payoff that comes with hard work and perseverance.
 Samantha prides herself on student score improvement and her ability to identify and remediate very specific student weaknesses, both in content and strategy.
 In her free time, she loves to travel, crochet, cook, and hike.
 She has been to 10 different countries in the past few years!

 Steve grew up in Newton, went to Newton North High School, then attended Washington University in St Louis.
 He has an MS from the Columbia University Graduate School of Journalism and an MAT from Simmons College.
 In 1995, he left his job as a sports journalist in Pennsylvania and started teaching English back home.
 He has never once regretted the switch.
 He’s taught at Belmont High School, Newton North High School, and, for the past 15 years, at Wellesley High School.
 Each year he makes sure he teaches a mix of ages and abilities, from honors seniors to ninth graders just acquainting themselves with the challenges of high school.
 Steve writes everyday and is passionate about language, about how to read to enrich your mind and life, and about how to craft sentences that are clear and concise, sharp and stylistic.
 As a tutor, he strives for clarity and directness and loves seeing his students gain knowledge that leads to confidence.
 When not teaching, Steve cherishes the time he spends with his daughter—they particularly like climbing mountains, walking their dog, Nico, and reading good stories out loud.